-- 2. Tap Logging Mode and then select Fixed Logging. - 3.
-Select Normal to record the current reading for each enabled sensor at the selected logging interval.
-Important: You must select Normal if you want to log water level and barometric pressure data.
-If you deselect Normal, the logger will not be able to calculate water level or barometric pressure. - 4.
-Select the statistics you want the logger to record at each logging interval: Maximum, Minimum, Average, and Standard Deviation (average is automatically enabled when selecting Standard Deviation).
-Statistics will be logged for all enabled sensors.
-In addition, the more statistics you record, the shorter the logger duration and the more memory is required. - 5.
+Important: You must select Fixed Logging Mode if you want to log water level and barometric pressure data.

+- 4. Select the statistics you want the logger to record at each logging interval: Maximum, Minimum, Average, and Standard Deviation (average is automatically enabled when selecting Standard Deviation).
+Statistics are logged for all enabled sensors.
+The more statistics you record, the shorter the logger duration and the more memory is required. - 5.
 Tap Statistics Sampling Interval and select the rate to use for calculating statistics.
 The rate must be less than, and a factor of, the logging interval.
-For example, if the logging interval is 1 minute and you select 5 seconds for the sampling rate, then the logger will take 12 sample readings between each logging interval (one sample every 5 seconds for a minute) and use the 12 samples to record the resulting statistics at each 1-minute logging interval.
-Note that the more frequent the sampling rate, the greater the impact on battery life. - 6.
-Tap Save. - 7.
-Tap 🗐 .
+For example, if the logging interval is 1 minute and you select 5 seconds for the sampling rate, then the logger takes 12 sample readings between each logging interval (one sample every 5 seconds for a minute) and use the 12 samples to record the resulting statistics at each 1-minute logging interval.
+Note that the more frequent the sampling rate, the greater the effect on battery life.

-You can plot the statistics series once you read out the logger.
-Note that the logger will always display the current sensor readings in the app even if they are not being logged.
+You can plot the statistics series once you download data from the logger.
+Note that the logger always displays the current sensor readings in the app even if it is not logging them.